apiato/documentation/docs/components/index.md

 in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 :::info
-To lear more about Apiato components, check the [Components](../architecture-concepts/components.md) section.
+To learn more about Apiato components, check the [Components](../architecture-concepts/components.md) section.
 :::

 <DocCardList/>